How to Taper Drywall Edges Perfectly

 Hanging and aligning drywall perfectly can be tough.
 Whenever possible, it is preferable to align the two tapered (or angled) edges of adjoining sheets of drywall.
-But when you have two straight edges that have no built-in taper, it can be difficult to match the two edges and taper them with drywall tape and drywall compound.
+When you have two straight edges that have no built-in taper, it can be difficult to match the two edges and taper them with drywall tape and drywall compound.
 But with a little practice, you can taper two butt edges just like a professional drywall technician, without actually creating a taper at all.

 How Do Drywall Tapers Work?

 When you look at a piece of drywall closely and feel it with your hand, you will notice that on each of the long edges there is a taper.
-When two of these tapered edges meet, they form a flat V-shaped void that is easily filled in with joint compound or mud and makes the join invisible.
+When two of these tapered edges meet, they form a flat V-shaped void that is easily filled in with joint compound or mud.
+This makes the join invisible.

 Unfortunately, it is not always possible to join a tapered edge to another tapered edge.
 Sometimes, two straight factory edges meet.
 Or other times, cuts will create straight edges.
-Then, adjoining butt edges is your next best option.
+If this is the case, adjoining butt edges is your next best option.

 Paper tape is adhered to the seam with drywall compound and allowed to dry.
 Next, the drywall compound is tapered over that seam to form a micro-thin ridge that covers up the seam.

 - Drywall sander and pole

 - Drywall sanding screen